ProteusMRIgHIFU/BabelBrain/README.md

   - **Fix**: Improve NIfTI saving with enforced isotropic spacing.
 In some weird cases, it was not enforcing isotropic conditions as it was supposed to do.
   - **Fix**: Support for new 3DSlicer transform matrix convention.
   - **Fix**: Some cases were still leaving a small layer of scalp tissue as brain.
+  - **Known issues**: Voxelization task in Step 1 switched to CPU when having an OpenCL GPU, making this step a little slower.

 - 0.4.3 -  Feb 21st, 2025
   - **Fix**: Export CSV for REMOPD and Single transducer was trying to export a wrong parameter.
 - 0.4.2 -  Jan 26th, 2025